greenelab/czi-seed-rfa/manuscript.md

 ### Aim 1

-*Rationale*: need to add
+*Rationale:* The HCA provides a reference atlas to human cells, cell types, and the pathways that they express.
+Scientists will benefit most from the HCA when they can quickly identify find cells and cell types and compare references to find differences.
+Low-dimensional representations, because they compress the space, provide the building blocks for search approaches that can be practically applied across very large datasets such as the HCA. *We propose to develop algorithms and software for efficient search over the HCA.*

-*Fast search algorithms* (in low dimensions, quantifying differences between case and reference maps, twist: shared latent spaces / k-mers):
+The primary approach to search in low-dimensional spaces is relatively

-*Finding differences between maps*: The fast search algorithms will then be used quantify differences between a reference transcriptome map (the Human Cell Atlas) and non-reference transcriptome maps from other samples of interest, similar to the idea of using a reference genome to identify genomic differences in between a reference and non-reference genome.
-Globally quantifying differences between transcriptome maps is important because it allows for quantification of differences at the population or individual level between, for example, ten transcriptome maps from individuals with a particular phenotype to be compared to the Human Cell Atlas reference map (or other control transcriptome maps if available).
-Our metric to quantify differences will depend on the distributions of cell expression within and between individuals, which Dr. Hicks has extensive experience with [@13owodqhx].
-We will leverage not only the cell-to-cell correlation structure within one transcriptome map (or human individual), but also the correlation structure across transcriptome maps (or multiple human individuals), which will share common latent spaces across individuals for a particular phenotype.
-Our initial approach will be to use linear mixed models to account for the correlation structure within and between transcriptome maps.
-The statistical method will be fast, memory-efficient and will scale to billions of cells because we work in the latent space with a significantly reduced number of dimensions (instead of billions, just hundreds or thousands).
+straightforward: one must create an appropriate low-dimensional representation and identify a distance function or functions that match what biologists seek.

-*New models for UMI deduplication accounting for transcript-level information*:  (Rob)
+However, the most obvious approach to search would require investigators to perform quantification on the entirety of a new sample and select cells or cell types that they wish to search for.
+Our goal is to enable a streaming search even before investigators complete the quantification step.
+This will allow software to identify similar tissues, and in particular to identify cells that are unusual in a sample so that they can be highlighted.
+We will implement and evaluate techniques to learn shared low-dimensional representations between the UMI-resolution graph and quantified samples, so that samples where either component is available can be used for search **[CASEY ADD SHARED LATENT SPACE REF]**.

-*Parsimony & likelihood based, integrated with gene-level uncertainty*:
+Akin to how one uses a reference genome to identify genomic differences between a reference and non-reference genome, we will use the framework that enables fast search to quantify differences between a reference transcriptome map (the HCA and non-reference transcriptome maps from other samples of interest.

-    * Everything FAST!
-API for search against HCA reference?
-(Rob)
+Quantifying the differences between samples characterized at the single-cell level is important because it allows us to discover population or individual level differences.
+One could compare ten scRNA-seq maps from individuals with a particular phenotype to the HCA reference.
+Our metric to quantify differences will depend on the distributions of cell expression within and between individuals, which PI Hicks has extensive experience with [@13owodqhx].
+We will leverage common low-dimensional representations and cell-to-cell correlation structure both within and across transcriptome maps, which will often represent multiple humans.
+We plan to implement and evaluate linear mixed models to account for the correlation structure within and between transcriptome maps.
+This statistical method will be fast, memory-efficient and will scale to billions of cells because we will use low-dimensional representations.

-    * k-mer / quantified latent spaces (Casey / Rob)
+*New models for UMI deduplication accounting for transcript-level information*:  (Rob) *Parsimony & likelihood based, integrated with gene-level uncertainty*

 ### Aim 2